dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 Where:
 HomozygoteFitness and HeterozygoteFitness are the fitnesses of the derived homozygote and heterozygote genotypes used when going backwards in time.
 We used 0 for both values in all our simulations in the paper.

 PresentDayAlleleFrequency - Frequency of the derived allele in the present.
 This should match what you simulated on step 1.

-Replicates - Number of allele frequency trajectories simulated under the importance sampling framework PresentDayChromosomes - Number of chromosomes in the present.
+Replicates - Number of allele frequency trajectories simulated under the importance sampling framework.

+PresentDayChromosomes - Number of chromosomes in the present.
 This should match what you simulated on step 1.

 Identifier - A number to give to the script.
 Can be changed in case the user wants to run the same parameter many times and get a different output with a different identifier every time.
 Also a random seed.

 DemScenario - This follows the syntax from PReFerSim to get demographic histories.
 This should match what you simulated on step 1.

-SelValuesForwardFile - File with the selection values that will be evaluated when going forwards in time SampleSize - Number of chromosomes sampled from the present.
+SelValuesForwardFile - File with the selection values that will be evaluated when going forwards in time

+SampleSize - Number of chromosomes sampled from the present.
 This should match what you simulated on step 1.

 Example of how to run the script: